 Access to Health and Biological Sciences is run in partnership with the Scottish Wider Access Programme (SWAP) and is designed for adults who have been away from education, typically for two years or more.
 The course will introduce you to a range of science subjects to develop the skills, knowledge and understanding required for application to the first year of a university degree programme or HNC course at SCQF Level 7.

 SWAP negotiate university places at a range of universities for students successfully completing their SWAP course.

-The course is accepted by partners in lieu of other university entry qualifications.
-As well as covering subject knowledge this course also includes intensive guidance to develop confidence, core skills and maximise the chance of successful progression to Higher Education.
+The course is accepted by partners in lieu of other entry qualifications.
+It also includes intensive guidance to develop confidence, core skills and maximise successful progression to

 What will I learn?

 Please note that due to the impact of COVID-19, this course will be delivered via a blended learning approach - which may include limited face-to-face learning on campus combined with remote learning off-campus and digital learning approaches.
 If and when delivery is taking place on-campus, there will be reduced student numbers and physical distancing measures in place.
 If you require any support in learning digitally please inform the Course Leader or Student Support team.